threelittlemonkeys/text-classification-pytorch/cnn/README.md

 A minimal PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification.

 Supported features:
-- Character and/or word embeddings in the input layer
+- Character, word and/or self-attentive embeddings in the input layer
 - Mini-batch training with CUDA

 ## Usage